Why Do Bees Have 5 Eyes?

 a silvery leaf cutter bee male on sandy soil.
 The eyes of this bee are a pale green colour.Above: The eyes of the male silvery leafcutter bee are an interesting shade of pale green.

-6. Some bee species have eyes that are specially adapted to enable them to forage in reduced light.
-See 'do bees fly at night'.
+4. Some bee species have eyes that are specially adapted to enable them to forage in reduced light, as stated above.

 References